-New data released this week predicts total holiday retail sales will top $1 trillion this year for the first time ever, showing its strongest growth since 2011.
+New data released predicts total holiday retail sales will top $1 trillion this year for the first time ever, showing its strongest growth since 2011.

 The most ironic part for some, according to eMarketer’s projections, is that the 5.8 percent boost this year will specifically come from brick-and-mortar retailers as the “doom-and-gloom narrative” continues to play out in the media.

 “While e-commerce will continue to see strong double-digit gains, brick-and-mortar retail should be a particular bright spot this holiday season,” Andrew Lipsman, principal analyst at eMarketer said, while noting that not everyone stands to benefit from the windfall.

 “Several [stores] have shut their doors this year, but others are really capitalizing on the strong consumer economy.
 Retailers are luring in shoppers with remodeled stores, streamlined checkout and options to buy online, pick up in-store,” he added.

 Brick-and-mortar sales for the 2018 holiday season are expected to jump 4.4 percent to $878.38 billion (higher than the $863 billion projected in Q3), the group said.
 Additionally, the stores will represent the majority of traffic at 87.7 percent, even though its share has steadily declined over the years.

 Lipsman said the spike is being fueled by a mixture of low unemployment, strong income growth and high consumer confidence.

 Cindy Liu, another forecasting analyst for the group, adds that the competition between stores and online retailers like Amazon will still be fierce this year and will most likely spark more promotions and perks, like free and fast shipping.